Create Stunning Charts with React Using Chart.js

 To begin with, React is a Java script-based UI library.
 It is library rather than a language and is primarily used for web development.
 This library is used for building user interfaces and modern applications.

 Chart.js is a Java Script library which is used for creating charts on websites.
-It is one of the libraries available for creating charts in React and it is easy to use.
+It is one of the libraries available for creating js chart react to make it easy to use.

 Moreover, chart.js supports 8 different types of responsive charts.
 Once you set up your chart, chart.js will do the responsive jobs and make it legible.
 In addition, chart.js graphs are customizable.